 6 - Monitor: Year Round

-Continually check and update status of risk to ID change from response level required or expected.
+Continually check and update status of risk to identify change from the response level required or expected.

 7 - Report & Communicate: Year Round

-Deliverables: Brief MRPs & Heat Map to President & BOT committees annually.
-CRO briefs the Audit and Cmte. of the Whole annually in February.
-ROs brief their assigned committee based on published annual scedulae/BOT work plans.
+Deliverables: Brief MRPs & Heat Map to President & BOT committees biennially.
+Provide an interim status update to the President and BOT on the off-year.
+DCS/CPO presents to the Audit Committee and the Committee of the Whole annually in February.
+ROs brief their assigned committee based on the committee’s published annual schedule/BOT work plans.